alvarosg/pynverse/README.md

 ## Disclaimer

-Just to clarify, the problem of calculating the numerical inverse of an arbitrary funtion in unlimited or open intervals, is still an open question in applied maths.
+The problem of calculating the numerical inverse of an arbitrary funtion in unlimited or open intervals is still an open question in applied mathematics.
 The main purpose of this package is not to be fast, or as accurate as it could be if the inverse was calculated specifically for a known function, using more specialised techniques.
 The current implementation essentially uses the existing tools in scipy to solve the particular problem of finding the inverse of a function meeting the continuity and monotonicity conditions, but while it performs really well it may fail under certain conditions.
 For example when inverting a `log10` it is known to start giving inccacurate values when being asked to invert -10, which should correspond to 0.0000000001 (1e-10), but gives instead 0.0000000000978 (0.978e-10).

-The advantage about estimating the inverse function is that the accuracy can be verified by checking if f(finv(x))==x..
+The advantage about estimating the inverse function is that the accuracy can always be verified by checking if f(finv(x))==x..

 ## Details about the implementation

 The summarized internal strategy is the following:

-0. Homogenize and normalize the input parameters.
 1. Figure out if the function is increasing or decreasing.
-For this two reference points ref1 and ref2are need:
+For this two reference points ref1 and ref2 are needed:
-  - In a case of a closed interval, the points can 1/4 and 3/4 through the interval.
+  - In case of a finite interval, the points ref points are 1/4 and 3/4 through the interval.
-  - In an open interval any two values would work really.
+  - In an infinite interval any two values work really.
-  - if f(ref1)<(ref2), the function is increasing, otherwise is decreasing.
+  - Tf f(ref1)<f(ref2), the function is increasing, otherwise is decreasing.
 2. Figure out the image of the function in the interval.
-  - If the user gives values, then those are used.
+  - If values are provided, then those are used.
-  - In a closed interval just calculate f(a) and f(b).
+  - In a closed interval just calculate f(a) and f(b), where a and b are the ends of the interval.
-  - In a closed interval try to calculate f(a) and f(b), if this works those are used. other wise it will be assume to be (-Inf, Inf).
+  - In an open interval try to calculate f(a) and f(b), if this works those are used, otherwise it will be assume to be (-Inf, Inf).
-3. I build a function the following function:
+3. Built a bounded function with the following conditions:
   -bounded_f(x):
     -return -Inf if x below interval, and f is increasing.
     -return +Inf if x below interval, and f is decreasing.